delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 Everything you need is in your repo:

-- `prompts-export.json` - Upload this as knowledge
+- `prompts-export.json` - Upload this as knowledge (currently 84 prompts; upload a refreshed export later if you add more)
 - `GPT_CONFIG.md` - Full configuration reference
 - `GPT_STORE_STRATEGY.md` - Marketing strategy
 - `GPT_LAUNCH_WORKAROUND.md` - Why we're not using API (yet)